dcrodman/archon/README.md

 go this route then from the directory in which you want the server files to reside:

     mkdir archon_server
+    cd archon_server
     cp path-to-cloned-code/.bin/* .

 In the following steps you'll need to update `config.yaml` with the full path to any subdirectories you create (for instance, `patch_server.patch_dir`).

+**Note**: For the remainder of this guide, the commands assume that your current working directory is the server directory you've just created.

 ### 3. Copy the supporting files

-Archon expects a few files in order to run.
-To
+Archon expects a few files in order to run, which can be retrieved from the setip directory:

     cp -r path-to-cloned-code/setup/* .